I saw a picture of a dandelion today, dried up and almost dead, with seedlings blowing off into the wind, and I thought, “Possibilities.”

 Potential is how we describe something or someone and their capability of being or becoming more.
 The truth is, the possibilities before you and I are great.
 And like seeds on the wind, we can trust God with their potential.

-Daphne Delay loves God’s Word and has been a writer for many years.
+Pastor Daphne loves God’s Word and has been a writer for many years.
 You could say, it’s her thing.